FOSSEE/st-scripts/getting-started-with-functions/script.rst

 While writing code, we always want to reduce the number of lines of code and functions is a way of reusing the code.
-Thus the same lines of code can be used again and again.
+Thus the same lines of code can be used as many times as needed.
 A function is a portion of code within a larger program that performs a specific task and is relatively independent of the remaining code.
 Now let us get more familiar with functions,